 If you are a woman who is pregnant, the risk of transmission to your baby can be minimised; your midwife will be able to advise you.

-What is the treatment for Hepatitis B?
+What if I test positive for Hepatitis B?

 Most people with Hepatitis B do not need specific treatment, other than rest and possibly painkillers, to make a full recovery within a couple of months.
 However, if the disease becomes chronic, then you will be treated with medication to keep the virus under control and prevent prolonged damage to the liver.